TykTechnologies/tyk-identity-broker/README.md

 Of via packages (deb or rpm): https://packagecloud.io/tyk/tyk-identity-broker/install#bash-deb

 #### Run via docker
-To run the docker, you can use the following command (assuming that you run it from the directory which contains tib.conf and profiles.json files):
+To run the docker, you can use the following command (assuming that you run it from the directory which contains tib.conf and profiles.json files, which **must** be edited according to [How to configure TIB](#how-to-configure-tib) section before running it):

 ```
 docker run -p 3010:3010 -v $(pwd)/tib.conf:/opt/tyk-identity-broker/tib.conf -v $(pwd)/profiles.json:/opt/tyk-identity-broker/profiles.json tykio/tyk-identity-broker